In Too Deep (Sum 41 song): Music video

 The music video was directed by Marc Klasfeld and premiered in September 2001.
 It is a parody of the diving competition scene from the Rodney Dangerfield film Back to School.
 Sum 41 face another dive team, represented as stereotypical high school "jocks" with muscular bodies and red Speedos.
 Each band member takes their turn diving off the board in comical fashion as they dive against their opposition, who dive with mocking perfection.
 After guitarist Dave Baksh completes his dive, he then rises out of the water to play his guitar solo (Baksh and bassist Jason "Cone" McCaslin have both confirmed this scene was inspired by the video for Guns N' Roses' "Estranged").
 After each dive, the video cuts to a scene of the band playing in an empty pool surrounded by fans.
 For the last dive, drummer Steve Jocz does a comically dramatic dive similar to the dive done by Dangerfield's character in Back to School (known as the 'Triple Lindy' in the film) in which he bounces off of every diving board and lands perfectly in the water.
-Jocz is rewarded with near-perfect marks from the judges, the band wins the competition and the judges and some of the audience jump into the pool in celebration.
+Jocz is rewarded with near-perfect marks from the judges, the band wins the competition, and the judges and some of the audience jump into the pool in celebration.

-The diving scenes were filmed at the since-demolished Industry Hills Aquatic Club in the City of Industry, California.
+The diving scenes were filmed at the since-demolished Industry Hills Aquatic Club in the City of Industry, California, the very same site as where the Back to School movie was shot.
 The pool scenes were shot at the Cadillac Jack's and Pink Motel in Sun Valley, California.

+The video reached #1 on MuchMusic Countdown.

+Live performances

+Avril Lavigne has performed live covers of "In Too Deep" multiple times, notably bringing out Deryck Whibley during her Greatest Hits Tour in Las Vegas on 1 June 2024 and previously during her 2008 Japan tour when they were married.